 Abort67 exists to educate the public regarding the truth about abortion.
 Images of what abortion does to the unborn speak for themselves.

-like but not vented towards those who are performing abortions?
+not vented towards those who are performing abortions?
 What is going on here?

 consciences in order for them to know that abortion is an act of violence that kills a baby.

 It is definitely not our aim to upset women who have been through the trauma of abortion, however we absolutely believe that the life of

 an unborn person is considerably more important than hurt feelings.
 We also believe in order for more women not to be damaged by killing

 their sons and daughters they need to come to terms with the horror of abortion.